aaronnuu/react-forms/README.md

 #### `validate: (values) => Promise|Object`

+The function that will be used to validate each field.
+Can either return a promise or an object

 ### Form

 This is a convenience component that attaches the form's `submitForm` method onto a `<form />`'s `onSubmit` handler.